gcapes/git-course/_episodes/03-history.md

 {: .output}

 Notice how `HEAD` and `master` point to the same commit.
-Now checkout a previous commit again, and look at the graph again.
+Now switch to previous commit again, and look at the graph again.
 We can display, this time specifying that we want to look at `--all` the history, rather than just up to the current commit.